Last Updated on

 Lenders who specialize in loans to those with sub-par credit require:

-Currently lives in Canada or US, and is a legal citizen
+- Currently lives in Canada or the US, and is a legal citizen

 Subprime Auto Lenders Will Require a Steady Income